ViiV Healthcare announces positive new dolutegravir data for the treatment of people living with HIV co-infected with tuberculosis

 John C. Pottage, Jr. M.D., Chief Scientific and Medical Officer, ViiV Healthcare, said, “Tuberculosis remains the leading cause of death among people living with HIV, accounting for around one in three AIDS-related deaths.
 Concurrent treatment of TB and HIV remains a challenge, as it is compounded by drug interactions, overlapping toxicities and immune reconstitution inflammatory syndrome.
 This is why the INSPIRING study is so important, as we look to provide this underserved population with as many effective treatment options as possible.
 The INSPIRING results add to the breadth and depth of data available for dolutegravir and support its use in the treatment of people living with HIV co-infected with TB.”

-INSPIRING is a phase IIIb, noncomparative, active control, randomised, open-label study in HIV-1 infected ART-naive adults with drug-sensitive TB.
-Of the 113 enrolled participants on a rifampin-based TB treatment for up to eight weeks, 69 were randomised to receive dolutegravir (50mg twice daily during and for two weeks after TB therapy followed by 50mg once daily) with two NRTIs and 44 to receive efavirenz (600mg once-daily) with two NRTIs.
+INSPIRING is a phase IIIb, noncomparative, active control, randomized, open-label study in HIV-1 infected ART-naive adults with drug-sensitive TB.
+Of the 113 enrolled participants on a rifampin-based TB treatment for up to eight weeks, 69 were randomized to receive dolutegravir (50mg twice daily during and for two weeks after TB therapy followed by 50mg once daily) with two NRTIs and 44 to receive efavirenz (600mg once-daily) with two NRTIs.
 The primary endpoint of the study is the proportion of dolutegravir patients with HIV-1 RNA <50 copies per mL at week 48.1 The study, being conducted in Argentina, Brazil, Mexico, Peru, Russia, South Africa and Thailand, was not powered to show a difference between study arms, and no formal statistical hypothesis was tested.

 An interim analysis conducted at 24 weeks showed that the proportion of patients who maintained viral suppression (HIV-1 RNA less than 50 copies per ml) in the dolutegravir arm was 56/69 (81%) (95% confidence interval CI: 72%, 90%).1 In the efavirenz arm, 39/44 patients (89%) (95% CI: 79%, 98%) maintained viral suppression.
 No patients in the dolutegravir arm and two patients in the efavirenz arm discontinued due to adverse events, while five participants (7%) in the dolutegravir arm and none in the efavirenz arm discontinued due to non-treatment-related reasons (loss to follow-up/protocol deviations).1 There were no reports of treatment-emergent resistance in the dolutegravir arm, and there was one report in the efavirenz arm.1 TB-associated immune reconstitution inflammatory syndrome (IRIS) rates were low in both arms (dolutegravir, n=4; efavirenz n=4) with no patients discontinuing due to IRIS or liver events.1 The INSPIRING study is ongoing, and 48-week data will be presented at a future scientific meeting.